4lexandros/GDP---3D-Printing-Farm/Alejandro's Meeting Minutes/README.md

     * Total design diagram is extremely helpful.
         * Show that I have purchased book because it is not in the library or kindle.
     * Advice on how to write a Design Specification in general is extremely helpful.
+* Ask about considering if we're making a product that would be sold.